tosdr/tosback-versions/Virtual World Computing Cocoon MyData Rewards/Terms of Service.md

 You further agree that Cocoon has the right at any time in its sole discretion to cancel and remove Cocoon Rewards if your account is found in violation of any of the terms held therein or for any reason at all in Cocoon’s sole discretion.

 Fair Usage Policy.
 Cocoon reserves the right to cancel your account and block your IP if it has reasons to believe that you are using the Cocoon apps in a fraudulent manner in Cocoon’s sole discretion.
-If Cocoon detects unusual activity, we may require you to provide identification or other means of verification in order to verify the authenticity of your account including the number of devices registered to your account, the number of referrals you’ve invited, and the number of people in your household.
+If Cocoon detects unusual activity, we may require you to provide identification or other means of verification in order to verify the authenticity of your account including the number of devices registered to your account and the number of people in your household.

 It is against these terms of service to earn through the applications without any user activity for any extensive period of time determined in Cocoon’s sole discretion.